bosun-ai/snapify/README.md

 Visual regression snapshots for Shopify themes using Playwright — no running dev server required.

+This enables drastic refactoring without the fear of breaking existing themes, and makes it easy to add visual tests for new Liquid templates as you build them.

 ## Key ideas

 - ✨ Render OS 2.0 JSON or Liquid templates entirely in-memory with LiquidJS and custom Shopify helpers.